The Local $h$-Polynomials of Cluster Subdivisions Have Only Real Zeros: Introduction

-where $\Phi_{J}$ is the parabolic root subsystem of $\Phi$ with respect to $J$.
-Although simple closed form expressions for the local $h$-polynomials of type A and type B were not found until now, the following result of Athanasiadis and Savvidou \cite{Athanasiadis2011/12local} gave an explicit expression of the numbers $\xi_i (\Phi)$.
+Although closed form expressions for the local $h$-polynomials of type A and type B were not found until now, the following result of Athanasiadis and Savvidou \cite{Athanasiadis2011/12local} gave explicit expressions of the numbers $\xi_i$ defined by \eqref{eq:defclocalg}.